 Dress with safety in mind.
-Working with metal means an increased probability of being cut.
+Whether you're working with tin roofing sheets, performing corrugated roof sheeting installation, or handling a different metal material, working with metal means an increased probability of being cut, especially when working with power tools.
 Wear thick gloves when working with the metal roofing sheets, and keep safety goggles on at all times.
 Also keep a pair of ear plugs handy for when you are using saws or other power tools.

-Measure and cut the metal sheet panels as you go.
+Measure and cut the metal sheet panels as necessary before installing them on the roof.
 The majority of the metal sheets will go onto the roof whole and intact.
 As you near the edges of the roof or any points where the roof has gables, you may need to cut the sheets to custom fit the space.
+Alternatively, you can use a ridge cap at the peak of the roof and at edge points, to ensure that water flows properly and doesn't fall through any gaps at the top of the roof.
 Use a tape measure to measure the sheet and lightly mark the cut with a felt-tip pen.
-Use tin snips to make small cuts, or tackle large cuts with electric shears or nibblers.
+When trimming the sheets, use tin snips to make small cuts, or tackle large cuts with electric shears or nibblers.

 Metal Siding Installation